How to resolve common problems with Windows Remote Desktop

 Once you’ve connected to your server, through either of the methods mentioned above, you should be greeted by Windows lock screen.
 Sign into your server with an account that has administrator privileges to continue troubleshooting.

-Remote Desktop settings
+Windows Remote Desktop settings

 The Remote Desktop needs to allow connections from other computers for the feature to work.
 If your server was set to allow remote control with Network Level Authentication, make sure your own computer supports this or select to allow any connection.
 You can find more information about Network Level Authentication at Microsoft’s TechNet.